UCSBarchlab/PyRTL/docs/blocks.rst

 Block and Logic Nets
 =====================

-:class:`.Block` and :class:`.LogicNet` are lower level PyRTL abstractions.
+:class:`.Block` and :class:`.LogicNet` are lower level PyRTL abstractions for representing a hardware design.
 Most users won't need to understand them, unless they are implementing :ref:`analysis_and_optimization` passes or modifying PyRTL itself.

+:ref:`gate_graphs` are an alternative representation that makes it easier to write analysis passes.

 Blocks
 ------